carlguo2/FinalProject/final-project-carlguo2/Development.md

 Friday -
 Found a bug where game would crash if I tried to shoot but was in contact with the enemy.
 Had to test a lot to narrow down why game was crashing.
 I made it so the player can't shoot at a certain distance from the enemy in order to work around this bug.
+Added a start screen and game font into the game, based this from the ofbook example.
+Also created the extra life power up that will be linked to ofxOSC library.
+Created a pause gamestate and divided program up into more methods.

 ### Code Review 3